kostyay/grpcguide/grpc-web.md

 ---
 layout: default
-title: gRPC-web: Using gRPC in Your Front-End Application
+title: "gRPC-web: Using gRPC in Your Front-End Application"
 permalink: /grpc-web-frontend
 ---